KovalevCG/opencv-hand-tracking-unity/README.md

-# Hand Tracking in OpenCV and transfering point to Unity
+# Hand Tracking in OpenCV and transfering points to Unity